 - 1 teaspoon salt

-- In a large heavy-bottom pot, on medium heat, sauté the onions and garlic in the olive oil until the onions are translucent.
+- In a large heavy-bottomed pot or Dutch oven, over medium heat, sauté the onions and garlic in the olive oil until the onions are translucent.

-- Add the two packages of ground round and stir into the onion mixture.
+- Add the two packages of ground round (textured vegetable protein) and stir into the onion mixture.
 Cook for 5 minutes.
-(If you are using dry textured vegetable protein, then follow the instructions on the package for rehydrating the product before using.)
+(If you are using dry textured vegetable protein, then follow the instructions on the package for re-hydrating the product before using.)

 - Add the chili powder, paprika, cumin, salt, pepper, and chili flakes.
 Stir well to combine.